mwiertlewski/mwiertlewski.github.io/_people/khoubeib_kanzari.md

 ### Bio
-A graduate of the National School of Engineering in Tunis, he has been a study and image processing engineer at the Institute of Movement Sciences (ISM) since 2019.
+A graduate of the National School of Engineering in Tunis, he has been conducting human factor experiments and developed image processing algorithm to study the physics of tactile perception.
+Since 2019, he is an engineer at the Institute of Movement Sciences (ISM) .

 <hr>